-There are three cats (without acces to the spare room!) so I can't accomodate for animals, except the horse or donkey you are travelling with.
+There are four cats (without acces to the spare rooms!) so I can't accomodate for animals, except the horse or donkey you are travelling with.

 At less than 5 minutes walking, there is the Axe vert, an old small track railway that is today transformed into a walking- and cyclingpath from Guise to Hirson, and that is a part of EuroVelo 3 (Trondheim - Santiago de Compostela).
 Next to it is the river Oise, the perfect place to enjoy the peace and calm of the water and ideal for canoe or kayak.